-Source data: This map is based on hydrodynamic tsunami modeling by Joseph Zhang, Oregon Health and Science University, Portland, Oregon.
+Data References This map is based on hydrodynamic tsunami modeling by Joseph Zhang, Oregon Health and Science University, Portland, Oregon.
 Model data input were created by John T. English and George R. Priest, Department of Geology and Mineral Industries (DOGAMI), Portland, Oregon.
-Hydrology data, contours, critical facilities, and building footprints were created by DOGAMI from 2009 to 2015 Senate Bill 379 line data were redigitized by Rachel R. Lyles Smith and Sean G. Pickner, DOGAMI, in 2011 (GIS fi Urban growth boundaries (2010) were provided by the Oregon Department of Land Conservation and Development (DLCD).
-Transportation data (2008) were provided by Coos County.
+Hydrology data, contours, critical facilities, and building footprints were created by DOGAMI.
+Senate Bill 379 line data were redigitized by Rachel R. Lyles Smith and Sean G. Pickner, DOGAMI, in 2011 (GIS file set, in press, 2012).
+Urban growth boundaries (2010) were provided by the Oregon Department of Land Conservation and Development (DLCD).